OpenTermsArchive/contrib-versions/Xfinity/Privacy Policy.md

 Part of our commitment to transparency includes giving our customers access to the personally identifiable information we have about them.
 If you subscribe to Xfinity Services, you have the ability to see and correct your personally identifiable information through the My Account or Xfinity Home portals.

+If you are a California resident, you may have additional rights described in the “Special Information Regarding California Residents’ Privacy Rights” section of this Privacy Policy.

 Learn more about how to access personally identifiable customer information

 If you subscribe to an Xfinity Service, you may correct or update information by visiting the My Account portal or by contacting us as described below.
 If you are an Xfinity Home customer, you can visit the subscriber portal at xfinity.com/xhportal anytime.
 We will correct our records once we have verified that the changes you request are proper.